syntevo/syntevo.github.io/SmartGit/HowTos/Running-on-WSLg.md

 ```
 wsl --install -d Ubuntu
 ```
+After a Windows reboot, a console starts automatically to continue installing Ubuntu, especially to create a user account.

-and reboot when suggested.
-After the reboot, find new `Ubuntu on Windows` item in Start menu and launch it.
+Also, find the new Start menu item `Ubuntu` to launch it.

-Run these commands in WSL terminal to make sure that WSLg works as intended:
+Run these commands in WSL terminal to make sure that WSLg and the GUI, especially GTK3, works as intended:
 ```
 sudo apt update
 sudo apt install gedit